natg76/AssignmentsNG/README.md

 # AssignmentsNG

 This repository contains some of the individual assignments of my data science course in IIITB.
+Not posted the code or work from group case studies here as it is a collective work of the team.

 There are reasonable amount of comments in the source code to understand the flow and decisions made.